 Speedstack allows the designer to add or edit stackup layers in any order, from top to bottom, bottom to top or from the centre layer outwards.
-This example will begin with an eightlayer sample stackup, and add materials and drills.
+This example will create a four-layer stackup, starting at the centre core layer and adding layers above and below.